Posted on Nov 6th, 2018

 The back cover design

 This is something not new to the OnePlus 6T, but I could notice more now that I got the Mightnight Black compared to the Mirror Black of the OnePlus 6 I own.
-Basically, and I could find it only photographing the back with a macro lens, the back cover glass material is composed of a series of microlens that
+Basically, and I could find it only photographing the back with a macro lens, the back cover glass material is composed of a series of microlens that apply a curvature to the light when it pass directrly on it.

 Under a strong direct light the effect is clearly visible and very innovative!